 and the Customer further warrants that if for whatever reason that particular User ceases to be a valid member of Propertymark and the Customer either ceases to be Propertymark Protected or has never been Propertymark Protected that any use of the Tenancy Builder by that particular User shall immediately cease.

-6.3 The Customer acknowledges and agrees that the Supplier accepts no liability for any use of the Tenancy Builder and that it is simply producing an assured shorthold tenancy supplied by Propertymark from time to time.
+6.4 The Customer acknowledges and agrees that the Supplier accepts no liability for any use of the Tenancy Builder and that it is simply producing an assured shorthold tenancy supplied by either Propertymark or Dutton Gregory (as appropriate) from time to time.

-6.4 The Customer further acknowledges and agrees that the Tenancy Builder is only available for so long as the Supplier has a licence to use the form of assured shorthold tenancy document supplied by Propertymark which may be withdrawn at any time.
+6.5 The Customer further acknowledges and agrees that the Tenancy Builder is only available for so long as the Supplier has a licence to use the form of assured shorthold tenancy document supplied by Propertymark and a licence to use the form of assured shorthold tenancy document supplied by Dutton Gregory, either of which may be withdrawn at any time.

 7.1 The Customer is responsible for identifying which (if any) Documents are required to be included in a Tenancy Information Pack.